PramodJoshi/toggle_switch/README.md

 # Toggle Switch

 A simple toggle switch widget.
-It can be fully customized - width, colors, text, corner radius etc. It maintains selection state on scroll.
+It can be fully customized with desired icons, width, colors, text, corner radius etc. It also maintains selection state.

 ## Getting Started